Attached and Affiliated Units

 Armored Units

-Armored units were vital to increasing the firepower of infantry soldiers in World War II, and were often used in support of ground units when moving on different or well defended objectives.
-The tank battalions comprised of tanks with variety of sizes of main guns from 37mm to 105mm.
-Once the tank battalions got to Europe, they were almost always attached to different units, such as being attached to the 103rd.
-Because of their strategic importance on the battlefield and mobility, armored units were oftentimes engaged in combat and had little rest.
+Armored units were vital to increasing the firepower of infantry units in World War II, and were often used in support of ground units when moving on unknown terrain or on well-defended objectives.
+The tank battalions comprised tanks with variety of sizes of main guns from 37mm to 105mm.
+Once the tank battalions got to Europe, they were almost always attached to different units instead of fighting on their own.
+Because of their strategic importance on the battlefield and their mobility, armored units were often engaged in combat and their crews had little rest.
+During the war, the 103rd was attached to several different armored battalions.

 191st Tank Battalion:

-The cavalry units that were assigned to the 103rd Infantry Division filled the dual roles of being both reconnaissance soldiers, and also filled positions on the frontlines to fill any necessary gaps or manpower shortages.
-When acting in their traditional roles, the soldiers of the cavalry units would scout ahead of the rest of the 103rd Infantry Division to look for and relay any enemy activity, possible ambushes, or other notes of importance.
+Cavalry units were assigned to the 103rd Infantry Division to assist with scouting and reconnaissance, as well as acting as additional troops to fill in any unoccupied positions on the front lines or to fill gaps caused by manpower shortages.
+When acting in their traditional reconnaissance role, the soldiers of the cavalry units would scout ahead of the men of the 103rd Infantry Division to discover and communicate any enemy activity, especially possible ambushes.
+Two different cavalry units were attached to the 103rd during their time in the ETO.

 115th Cavalry Group: